flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 abstraction, whose core functions are `open`, `read`, `write`, and `close`.
 Files are represented as sequential streams of bytes, which is just as much a choice as ActiveRecord's choice to use Ruby objects.
-Open files are represented as _file descriptors_, which are usually a small integer.
+Within processes, open files are represented as _file descriptors_, which are usually a small integer.
 As [_The Linux Programming Interface_](https://amzn.to/2FK39zQ) (one of the best programming books ever written) describes:

 > The following are the four key system calls for performing file I/O:
 >